What can I expect from a consultation?

 Do you have a specialty?

-We specialize in support of autoimmune conditions.
-But since biology is interconnected, all systems in the body must be evaluated.
-Therefore, we help folks try to determine the reason for health concerns throughout the body.
+We specialize in helping to uncover the root cause of your health issue.
+Since biology is interconnected, all systems in the body must be evaluated.

 How does your evaluation differ from that of other health care providers?